 It is common knowledge that after physical exertion, you lose water and can become dehydrated.
 This is the reason why drinking water is important after physical exercise.

 Over the years countless athletes have been studied to understand the effects of dehydration on performance.
 Decrements in physical performance were observed when these athletes were dehydrated by as little as 2%.
 (8) For those engaging in physical activity, mild dehydration can reduce endurance, increase fatigue, reduce motivation and increase the perceived effort.
 (8)

 The sports dietitians and nutritionists at JM Nutrition continue to emphasize this fact to many of our fitness and sports nutrition clients who frequently do not hydrate adequately post-exercise.
-This occurs to those who take part in team games, endurance sports, combat sports and strength training.
+This occurs to those who take part in team and individual sports, such as endurance sports, combat sports and strength training.

 Once rehydration takes place, however, these physical/mental performance reducers are reversed.

 As mentioned earlier, brain function can fall victim to dehydration.
 This is no doubt a common symptom of dehydration.

 Certainly, irritability, cognitive decline and confusion can occur from a lack of hydration.

 Mild dehydration can also affect different age groups more so than others.

 For example, dehydration in children (aged 10-12), young adults (aged 18-25) and older adults (aged 50-82) can cause disruptions in concentration, alertness and short-term memory.
 (8)

 Higher levels of dehydration can even affect arithmetic ability and visuomotor tracking.
 (8)